Moos shuts down talk of Huskers playing football this fall: 'That was not permissible'

 Moos also addressed the major budget implications that a postponed football season will have on NU's athletic department, noting that the 17 staff cuts and 10% budget reduction carried out earlier this summer were with a potential $12-15 million deficit in mind.
 Without football, that deficit is now projected to be north of $100 million.

-"If we can get some television revenue or parts of it from a non-traditional (football) season, that will help," Moos said. ...
+"If we can get some television revenue or parts of it from a nontraditional (football) season, that will help," Moos said.
 "We've been meeting for quite some time and now have a solid feel for the dilemma we're facing.
-My senior staff right now as we're speaking is in our conference rooms looking at the all the different ways we can address this.
+My senior staff right now as we're speaking is in our conference rooms looking at all the different ways we can address this.

 "That is a daunting exercise."